Cyber-Mat/100-days-of-code/log.md

 ### Day 4: January 4, 2021

 I'm still yet to get a design for my app.
 I've started coding the main logic for the project.
-I'll write the UI updating code when I have a UI Smiling face with open mouth and cold sweat
+I'll write the UI updating code when I have a UI.

 Fixed some bugs in my webpack
 config.
 Also learnt some coding styles (esp AirBnB style guide) and linting